mrchetan/LaravelExtensionPack/README.md

-## Laravel development Extension Pack by Chetan Bhalothia
+## Laravel development Extension Pack by Mr Chetan

-A collection of extensions for Laravel development by Chetan Bhalothia
+A collection of extensions for Laravel development by Mr Chetan (Chetan Bhalothia).

 VS Code extension pack help to create a your Laravel app.